ONLYOFFICE/DocumentServer/ROADMAP.md

 * Setting the default co-editing mode and ability to prohibit changing it
 * `customization.hideNotes` parameter to hide the notes panel in presentations
 * New methods and properties for `ApiRange` for `apiBuilder` (spreadsheets)
-* Support for the basic version of the WOPI protocol
 * `editorConfig.customization.uiTheme` to set the interface theme

 ## Version 6.3